Sorry, Conte, Kante is going nowhere: Chelsea's one truly world-class player is back to his best | Goal.com

 With the full-backs told to overlap at every opportunity, Kante is regularly Chelsea's deepest-lying player aside from the centre-backs, so he has been key to a run of seven clean sheets from Chelsea's last nine games.

-After Saturday's win in Newcastle, Chelsea have now earned nine more points from their corresponding fixtures from last season.
+After Saturday's win in Newcastle, Chelsea have now earned nine more points than their corresponding fixtures from last season.

 At the time of writing, they have also scored more goals (22) than anyone else in the Premier League, so it's easy to understand why they are now being tipped for a title challenge.